fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Imports image descriptions (bmp, png, xbm, etc.) into the background layer.
    The following optional keywords modify the import process for various formats:

+   .. object:: filename (string, default=False)

+      This keyword adds the ability to specify the filename if the file argument is not given a filename.

    .. object:: scale (boolean, default=True)

       Scale imported images and SVGs to ascender height